 Marine Propulsion Module 1: Propulsion Plant Concepts and Basic Ship Hydrodynamics (September 18 & 19)

-Marine Propulsion Module 2: Marine Propulsors Characteristics (October 9 & 10, date to be confirmed)
+Marine Propulsion Module 2: Marine Propulsors Characteristics (October 9 & 10)

 Marine Propulsion Module 4: Electrical Drives Characteristics (November 20 & 21)